Year of Culture artist residencies

 todmorden

-The Folklore Centre has welcomed David Chatton Barker, a multi-disciplinary artist working in visual art, experimental music and performance to be their Artist in Residence.
+The Folklore Centre welcomed David Chatton Barker, a multi-disciplinary artist working in visual art, experimental music and performance to be their Artist in Residence.

 David’s work drawing inspiration from British folklore and its deep-rooted connection to the landscape.
 Through publications, posters, bespoke vinyl records and tape releases, he create immersive, tactile experiences that invite listeners into a world where visual art, sound and storytelling meet.